partageit/markdown-to-slides/README.md

 ## Todo

-- better tables handling
-- better sub list handling
-- validate that md exists
+- validate that md file exists
 - store remark locally, or directly in the generated HTML document
 - split big slides
-- handle foot notes from additional file
+- handle foot notes (from additional file?)

+## Changelog

+Version 1.0.1:

+- One line code CSS enhanced
+- marked-to-md used: tables and list are now correctly handled

 ## [License](LICENSE)